swiftype/app-search-rails-tutorial/README.md

 jgr@prompt:~/app-search-rails-tutorial$ bundle install
 ```

 Finally, we're going to need our credentials so we can authorize ourselves to the Swiftype App Search API.
-Take a look at [your credentials](https://app.swiftype.com/as/credentials) on the [App Search Dashboard](https://app.swiftype.com/as/credentials), and take note of your **Account Key** near the top, and the **token** value of your **api-key**.
+Take a look at [your credentials on the App Search Dashboard](https://app.swiftype.com/as/credentials), and take note of your **Account Key** near the top, and your **api-key** (the part labelled **token**).

-There are many different ways to keep track of API keys and other secret information in your development environment (The [dotenv gem](https://github.com/bkeepers/dotenv), for example), but for the purposes of this tutorial, we're going to go with a tried and true Rails method...a yaml config file loaded by an initializer.
+There are many different ways to keep track of API keys and other secret information in your development environment (The [dotenv gem](https://github.com/bkeepers/dotenv), for example), but for the purposes of this tutorial, we're going to go with a tried and true method...a yaml config file.

 I've already provided you with `config/swiftype.yml` for the purpose, go ahead and open it now and fill it out with the **Account Key** and **api-key token** you found in the previous step.